zonedguy/zoned/README.md

 -----------------

 F7 = Alternate weapon farming.
 Use the weapon chart below as input for the script.
+Run in Windowed mode only.

 	Weapon Selections: